yy96/cs5228_project_MARS/README.md

 This is the repository for module CS5228 project.

 ## Task 1
-The code repository contains the working code for task 1.
+The code repository contains the working code for task 1, our main code implementation is in `/src` directory while `/notebooks` contain the work during model development stage.
 Before running the code, you call install the necessary package by running
 ```
 make requirements
 ```